-- The RSCSTA must only be used to describe the function of the rescue station, independent of the building or structure itself.
-If it is required to encode the building or structure housing the service, it must be done using an appropriate object class (e.g. BUISGL, LNDMRK). - If it is required to encode a refuge beacon, it must be done using a BCNSPP object, with attribute CATSPM = 44 (refuge beacon), not by using RSCSTA.
+• The RSCSTA must only be used to describe the function of the rescue station, independent of the building or structure itself.
+If it is required to encode the building or structure housing the service, it must be done using an appropriate object class (e.g. BUISGL, LNDMRK).